agorius/DARE/README.md

 * **Massive Savings, Big Impact:** We're talking about powering this AI revolution for a fraction of the traditional cost – saving billions.
 This means more resources for innovation, more investment back into our communities.
 * **Lightning-Fast Deployment:** Forget waiting years for power plants.
 DARE's modular system lets us deploy new energy in just **2-3 years**, keeping America ahead of the curve, especially against global competitors.
 * **Unbreakable & Efficient:** With built-in redundancy, DARE units are designed to be incredibly reliable.
 Plus, by placing computing power closer to where it's needed, we cut waste and make the whole system stronger and more efficient.
 * **Jobs & Economic Growth:** This isn't just about electricity; it's about igniting a **new, vital American industry**.
-We're talking high-paying jobs in manufacturing, installation, and maintenance, transforming our auto base into a strategic asset for the AI era and fueling robust stock market growth.
+We're talking high-paying jobs in manufacturing, installation, and maintenance, transforming our automotive industrial base into a strategic asset for the AI era and fueling robust American growth.

 This is our chance to turn a monumental challenge into a monumental triumph.
 To **"Make America Compute Again"** by unleashing American ingenuity.